Skip to contents

 epicares <- episodes_of_care(db)

-## Identify all epicares that have at least 1 GIM encounter
+## Identify all epicares that have at least 1 COVID-19 encounter

-## Calculate readmissions with COVID diagnosis (considering all linked transfers in DB)
+## Calculate readmissions involving a COVID-19 diagnosis (considering all linked transfers in DB)

 COVID_readm <- readmission(db, restricted_cohort = COVID_epicares_all_enc)

-## Get 30-day readmission rate of COVID patients, only counting readmissions that also have a COVID diagnosis
+## Get 30-day readmission rate of patient with COVID-19 diagnosis

 mean(COVID_readm$readmit30, na.rm = T)

-The resulting readmission rates indicate whether patients with COVID had ANY readmission with a COVID diagnosis within a 7-/30-day time window.
-Those readmissions are not necessarily the first readmission after the index epicare with COVID diagnosis!
-That is, there may have been intermediate, non-COVID epicares, that were ignored in the readmission calculations.
+The resulting readmission rates indicate whether patients with COVID-19 at the time of the index epicare had ANY subsequent readmission for COVID-19 within a 7-/30-day time window.
+Those readmissions are not necessarily the first readmission after the index epicare!
+That is, there may have been intermediate epicares not involving any COVID-19 diagnoses, which were ignored in this readmission calculation due to the use of restricted_cohort.

-Note: In the examples above, only the highlighted italic parts of each sentence (which specify where patients are readmitted to) necessitate using restricted_cohort.
+Note: In the examples above, the restricted_cohort input is only relevant because we are restricting where patients are readmitted to (e.g., to a specific hospital/service/epicare involving a diagnosis of interest).
 If you only want to filter your cohort according to where patients are readmitted from, you should NOT use the restricted_cohort argument.
-Instead, simply query the derived variables for your cohort of interest (see example in Section 3.1) to make sure you are including readmissions to all hospitals/medical subservices.
+Instead, simply filter the output of the readmission function (or the derived readmission flags in the database) for your encounters of interest (see example in Section 3.1).

 Other special scenarios:

-2. Select all encounters of episodes of care that meet the criteria for readmissions: In this example, to qualify as a GIM readmission, include all encounters of epicares that a) occurred after the index surgery admission and b) had at least one GIM encounter.
+2. Select all encounters of episodes of care that meet the criteria for readmission encounters: In this example, to qualify as a GIM readmission, include all encounters from patients included in step 1 that a) occurred after the index surgery admission and b) involved an admission to GIM.
 Note: the implication of this step is that any intermediate non-GIM epicares are ignored.

 3. Combine all encounters from step 1 & 2 to create the restricted_cohort of interest.